-Smart Precautions After PRP Injections that Enhance the Effects of Therapy
+Smart Precautions After PRP Injections

 Is PRP therapy effective?
 This is one of the first questions that most people considering the treatment have.
 Tests conducted by various authoritative organizations like the National Center for Biotechnology Information have clearly demonstrated that PRP really works.
 However, as your medical practitioner will explain, the effects of the procedure are gradual.
 And, by taking a few simple precautions after PRP injection, you can enhance the positive effects.

 Keep in mind that PRP therapy stimulates the natural healing processes of the body.
 By inserting the body’s own repairing elements into the affected site, the procedure promotes the rejuvenation of the tissues in place of simply masking the symptoms of damage.
 In addition to basic precautions like avoiding smoking, drinking, and blood thinners, your doctor may make some recommendations according to the specific PRP treatment you’re getting.

 In case you’ve opted for PRP injections for joint pain, know that the growth factors of the serum work to stimulate the repair of torn cartilage and eroded synovial fluids.
 Accordingly, they attract chondrocytes and other stem cells to the site.
 For this reason, you might notice a few after effects.
 Here’s how to manage them and some of the precautions after PRP injection you may have to take.

 - Platelet rich plasma injections cause some amount of swelling, soreness, and discomfort that typically lasts for two to three days.
 This swelling is a positive indication that the treatment is working.
 Accordingly, your osteoarthritis doctor will ask you to apply a cold or warm compress a few times a day for 10 to 15 minutes at a time.
 These compresses work only to soothe the discomfort without affecting the inflammation.